Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers: Model definition and network assembly

 \section{Model definition and network assembly}

 We imagine a system that begins as a solution of free semiflexible filaments covered to some extent with bound linker proteins that are capable of dimerizing to form permanent elastic crosslinks.
-In experiments, the linker coverage could be controlled by varying the relative concentration of crosslinking protein and filament monomer, as in Ref. \citenum{gardel_elastic_2004}.
+In experiments, the linker coverage could be controlled by varying the relative concentrations of the crosslinking protein and filament monomer, as in Ref. \citenum{gardel_elastic_2004}.
 If the filament concentration and linker coverage in such a solution are sufficiently high, the formation of crosslinks between diffusively migrating filaments eventually produces a macroscopic network.

 To capture this behavior, we turn to a simplified computational model.
 We specify the number of filaments $N_f$, filament length $\ell_f$, and filament length density $\rho$, which together determine the size of the periodic simulation box, $L=(N_f \ell_f/\rho)^{1/3}$.
 To ensure that the (initially straight) filaments do not span the entire system, we require $L>\ell_f$, or equivalently $\ell_f < \sqrt{N_f/\rho}$.
-We further specify the number of evenly-spaced nodes per filament, $n$, which determines the filament bond rest length $\ell_0 = \ell_f/(n-1)$.
+We also specify the number of evenly spaced nodes per filament, $n$, which determines the filament bond rest length $\ell_0 = \ell_f/(n-1)$.
 The total number of nodes in the system is then $N = N_f n$.
-We then designate a fraction $p$ of the nodes, chosen randomly, as sticky, or capable of forming a crosslink bond with another node of the same type.
-Crosslinks are permanent bonds with a shorter rest length $\ell_{0,c\ell}$ than the filament bonds.
+We then designate a fraction $p$ of the nodes, randomly chosen, as sticky or capable of forming a crosslink bond with another node of the same type.
+Crosslinks are permanent bonds with a rest length $\ell_{0,c\ell}$ shorter than filament bonds.
 All bonds, including crosslinks, are treated as harmonic springs with stretching stiffness $\mu$, and harmonic bending interactions with stiffness $\kappa = k_B T \ell_p$ act between adjacent filament bonds.
-Here, $\ell_p$ denotes the filament persistence length.
+Here, $\ell_p$ denotes the persistence length of the filament.
 In terms of the $3N$-dimensional vector of node positions $\mathbf{x}$, we write the elastic potential energy of this system as